How Student Loan Interest Works & What’s a Good Rate for 2022?

 Paying as little $10 extra per month can yield significant savings over the life of your loan.
 Paying $100 extra or more can save you thousands.

 Now that we’ve discussed how interest works, let’s discuss the different kinds of interest rates.
 There are two kinds of interest that apply to student loans: fixed and variable.

 Fixed means that you’ll pay the same interest rate for entire period of time that you hold the loan.
 Your interest rate is "fixed" at a certain amount and will be 100% predictable.

 Variable means that the interest rate may fluctuate based on market conditions.
 While variable rates may sometimes be lower in the short-term, the danger is that they may suddenly increase.

 Besides paying significantly more interest every month, your monthly payment may also increase over the life of the loan..
 If your payments increase so much that you’re not able to keep up with them, your interest could start capitalizing and the size of your loan could snowball quickly.
-(What does capitalize mean?
-We’ll discuss that in a minute.)
+(We'll discus what capitalize means in a minute.)